TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/34 - Nahum/Nahum 1/Nahum 1.4.md

 ---

-He rebuketh the sea, and maketh it dry, and drieth up all the rivers: Bashan languisheth, and Carmel; and the flower of Lebanon languisheth.
+He rebukes the sea, and makes it dry, and dries up all the rivers.
+Bashan languishes, and Carmel; and the flower of Lebanon languishes.